Fred-Barclay/debroot/README.md

 # Bugs

-See TODO file.

 * To enable "Unsquash" button you may have to type and remove text in the "ROOTFS Directory" text input;
 * Some buttons are disabled because they are not implemeted yet.
-Its the case of "build USB image" and "chroot RDP" buttons.
+It is the case of "build USB image" and "chroot RDP" buttons.
 * The produced ISO file is not UEFI compatible (see below).

+Also see TODO file.

 # ROADMAP